yungwill/CrossyRoadClone/README.md

 As a final project the professor required the class to remake Crossy Road individually when we had at most 2 weeks of experience in using Unreal engine in the class.
 Did not get far in the project.
-Weeks Given to Complete: 4 weeks
+Weeks Given to Complete Project: 4 weeks
 Was able to get a dynamically generated infinite runner working with cars, trucks, and trains.

 Bugs/Problems/Not Implemented: